Background

 Begin: June 2012

-End: TBD
+End: tbd

 Milestones and Work Products

-June 2012 Participate in IETF APP list discussion and achieve consensus on protocol base
+Participate in IETF APP list discussion and achieve consensus on protocol base |

-August 2012 Complete initial protocol specification
+Complete initial protocol specification |

-August 2012 Initial submission of Autodiscovery Internet Draft to IETF
+Initial submission of Autodiscovery Internet Draft to IETF |

-October 2012 Review protocol specification at CalConnect XXV in Zurich
+Review protocol specification at CalConnect XXV in Zurich |

-January 2013 Interoperability testing of first implementations at CalConnect XXVI
+Interoperability testing of first implementations at CalConnect XXVI |

-June 2013 On hold pending discussion on IETF mailing lists
+On hold pending discussion on IETF mailing lists |

-AUTODISCOVERY Reflector Mailing List
+API Mailing List

+You must be an employee of a Consortium member to be subscribed to this mailing list.
 You must be subscribed to the TC AUTODISCOVERY mailing list to post messages to this mailing list.

 Chair

-Marten Gajda, dmfs marten@dmfs.org
+Marten Gajda, dmfs (marten@dmfs.org)

 Please contact the Chair for more information or to join this Technical Committee.
-Participation in this Technical Committee will be in accordance with standard CalConnect practices and procedures.